Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

 \subsubsection{Burning}

 In original UF a spanning forest is grown in $\mathcal O(N)$ timesteps via breadth- or depth-first search.
-Our version does this in 1 timestep by retrieving the forest directly from the \verb|pointer|s in a stage we call \emph{burning}, described in \cref{alg:burning}.
-An example is shown in \cref{fig:almost_local_burning_peeling}(a, b).
-In burning, each fully grown edge looks at its two endpoints; if neither of their \verb|pointer|s point along the edge, that edge is `burned' i.e. it sets its \verb|support| to zero.
+Macar does this in one timestep by retrieving the forest directly from the \verb|pointer|s in a stage we call \emph{burning}, described in \cref{alg:burning}. \Cref{fig:almost_local_burning_peeling}(a, b) shows an example.
+In burning, any fully grown edge no pointer points along is `burned' i.e.\ sets its \verb|growth| to 0.
 The spanning forest is the set of fully grown edges which remain.
 This is because the pointers already define a spanning tree within each cluster; burning simply removes the edges `unused' by these pointers.